| David Crosby - Mojo, 2012

 and started playing folk songs with a Beatle beat down in Greenwich

+Village.
 If you listen to the very early Byrds recordings on, say, Preflyte, you

 can hear a pronounced Beatles sound.
 We moved away from that gradually,